 Dangers of keeping iguanas as a pet

 Iguanas can be dangerous, especially during breeding season or when they feel threatened.
 They will defend their territory and can hurt you.
-Let’s take a look at the most common ways iguanas attack and defend so that you can be prepared for what they might do.
+Let’s take a look at the most common ways they attack and defend so that you can be prepared for what they might do.

 They might scratch